26 September 2024

 Patriarchy: When fathers ruled the earth.

 PATRIARCHY 'peɪ.tri.ɑrk.i noun.
-System of government where the father, or eldest male, is ruler.
+System of governance in which the father, or eldest male, is ruler.

 2. System wherein women are largely excluded from positions of authority.